Tuesday 6 February 2024

 Language, Compiler, Standard Library

 - Unfreeze the Scala standard library.
-The standard library has not changed (except for bug fixes or some performance improvements) since Scala 2.13, which was released almost four years ago.
-Dropping the forwards binary compatibility requirement would be a first step to allow the introduction of new classes or the addition of new members to the existing classes.
-Then, we will create a process to validate what should be in the standard library and what should stay outside of it.
+The standard library has not changed (except for bug fixes or some performance improvements) since Scala 2.13, which was released almost five years ago.
+Dropping the forward binary compatibility requirement would be a first step to allow the introduction of new classes or the addition of new members to the existing classes.
+Some technical changes were first necessary, notably in sbt, Scala Native and Scala.js.
+In 2023, the Scala Center and Lightbend addressed those challenges, so that we are now (almost) ready for the next step.
+This year, we will establish a process—more light-weight than the SIP—to decide what should go in future versions of the library.

 In addition to maintaining the Scala website and managing our online course learners, we will:

-In addition to maintaining some core tools of the ecosystem (Bloop, Coursier, sbt, scala-debug-adapter), we will:
+In addition to maintaining some of the core tools of the ecosystem (sbt, Bloop, tasty-query, scaladex), we will:

 Community and Contributor Experience

-In this article, we have looked at the pillars of the Scala ecosystem, and for each of them we have listed the main outcome of our work in 2022, and our main goals for 2023.
+In this article, we have looked at the pillars of the Scala ecosystem, and for each of them we have listed our main goals for 2024.

 You can find our detailed roadmap for the current quarter here, and track our progress by looking at our quarterly reports, or by browsing the Scala Center Updates category of the Scala Contributors forum.